Advising & Applications now open for Spring 2026, January Term 2026 & Summer 2026. Click here to get started

 The City

-Located on the southern tip of the Río de la Plata, Buenos Aires is the capital of Argentina, as well as the country’s cultural and economic center.
-With around 3 million people living in the city of Buenos Aires and over 12 million in the greater metropolitan area, its influence over the country cannot be underestimated.
+Nestled at the southern edge of the Río de la Plata, Buenos Aires is more than just the capital of Argentina—it’s the beating heart of the nation’s culture, economy, and spirit.
+Home to nearly 3 million residents in the city proper and over 12 million in its sprawling metropolitan area, Buenos Aires exerts a magnetic pull over the entire country—and anyone who visits.

 Course Offerings